Long-Term Supported Versions

 Makefile Contents

-A makefile file consists of the following contents:
+A Makefile consists of the following contents:

 • Explicit rule